LIMITED OFFERUnlimited conversions — Free 7-day trial — Cancel anytimeStart trial

 Validate Column Headers

-Column headers must match QuickBooks' exact naming requirements—no extra words, no variations:
+Column headers must match QuickBooks' exact naming.
+No extra words, no variations:

 • Second column: Description (not "Details" or "Memo")